www.deejaysystem.com

 4. The OutputMaps section

-Associates the data and values of Deejaysystem to the outputs available on the device (as defined in Outputs).
-Each association or map is made by a subsection OutputMap.
+Binds the data and values of Deejaysystem to the outputs available on the device (as defined in Outputs).
+Each bind or map is defined by a subsection OutputMap.

 <OutputMaps>